-I happen to be the only recipient of my late father’s estate with all property in now in my sole name, including the house in Yarm.
-The Yarm property was put into my name in August.
+I happen to be the single beneficiary of my late father’s estate and I have everything in my name now, including the house in Yarm.
+Conveyancing formalities meant that the Land Registry date was in October.
 I plan to dispose of the house.
-I do know about the CML 6 month 'rule', meaning my proprietorship could be treated the same way as though I had purchased the house in August.
-Will no one buy the property for half a year?
+I do know about the CML six month 'rule', which means that my property ownership could be regarded the same way as though I had purchased the house in October.
+Do I have to wait half a year to sell?

-The Council of Mortgage Lenders’ handbook mandates solicitors to: "report to us immediately if the owner or registered proprietor has been registered for less than six months."
-Technically you may be impacted by that.
-How sensible a view lenders take of it, depend on the lender as this clause is principally there to pick up on the purchase and immediately sell or the flipping of properties.
+The Council of Mortgage Lenders’ handbook obliges conveyancers to: "report to us immediately if the owner or registered proprietor has been registered for less than six months."
+By the strict wording you may be affected by that.
+Some mortgage companies would take a pragmatic view as this requirement principally exists to identify the purchase and immediately sell or the wholesaling and assigning of property.

 Is there a list of Nottingham panel conveyancers in Yarm on the Building Society Association’s Website?